- You’ve decided to keep your online data safe and disguise your location with a great VPN.

 Wouldn’t it be great to have a more direct VPN quick connect shortcut on the Windows 10 desktop?
 This is how you can add a VPN connection shortcut to the Windows 10 desktop.

-Set VPN Quick Connect shortcuts in Windows 10
+How can I set VPN Quick Connect shortcuts in Windows 10?

 - Add a VPN Shortcut to Desktop via the Control Panel